 Wilderness Orientation Office (858) 534-8211 | firstname.lastname@example.org

-As one of the most amazing paddling trips in the west, this flatwater stretch of the Colorado is perfectly suited for beginners.
+As one of the most amazing paddling trips in the west, this flatwater stretch of the Colorado River is perfectly suited for beginners.
 We will get a chance to experience numerous heated streams, pools, and waterfalls throughout our time in the canyon and while not paddling, we'll be eating delicious food, and telling stories under the array of desert stars.
 Each day you will travel from beach to beach along the river in your kayak, gliding through the emerald green waters of the river and seeing the remnants of old abandoned mining operations.
 Besides learning how to paddle, you will also develop your outdoor cooking, navigation, and Leave No Trace skills.
 These skills may seem specific to the wilderness, but you'd be surprised how helpful they can be in every-day life.
 In spending time on the river with your fellow Wilderness Orientation participants, you will develop a sense of community and will discover how to face the many challenges of the river as a member of a team.
-This experience will help you prepare for the many obstacles you will encounter once you begin your stay at UCSD.
+This experience will help you prepare for the many obstacles you may encounter once you begin your stay at UC San Diego.

 Course Area - Black Canyon